gimler/guzzle-docs/en/tour/building_services.rst

 Unit test your service
 ----------------------

 Unit testing a Guzzle web service client is not very difficult thanks to some of the freebies you get from the ``Guzzle\Tests`` namespace.
-You can set mock responses on your requests, or send requests to the test node.js server that comes with Guzzle.
+You can set mock responses on your requests or send requests to the test node.js server that comes with Guzzle.

 You can learn more about unit testing guzzle web service clients by reading the :doc:`Unit testing web service clients </guide/service/testing_clients>` guide.